Prisma (app)

 Prisma is a photo-editing mobile application that uses neural networks and artificial intelligence to apply artistic effects to transform images.

-The app was created by Alexey Moiseenkov (Алексей Моисеенков), Oleg Poyaganov, Ilya Frolov, Andrey Usoltsev, and Aram Hardy.
+The app was created by Alexey Moiseenkov (Алексей Моисеенков), Oleg Poyaganov, Ilya Frolov, Andrey Usoltsev.
 It was launched in June 2016 as a free mobile app.
 It debuted on iOS on Apple App Store during the first week of June and it became the leading app at the App Store in Russia and other neighboring countries.
 A week after its launch, the app received over 7.5 million downloads.
 It had over 1 million active users as of July 2016.
 On 19 July, 2016, the developer launched a beta version of the app for Android, which the developers closed a few hours later after receiving feedback from users.
 This version was released publicly on 24 July, 2016 on Google Play.

 In July 2016, the developer announced a video and virtual reality version of the app was under development.

-On 7 July, 2017, Prisma launched a new app called Sticky which turns selfies into stickers for sharing to social feeds.
+On 7 July 2017, Prisma launched a new app called Sticky which turns selfies into stickers for sharing to social feeds.